Improving Matrix Exponential for Generative AI Flows: A Taylor-Based Approach Beyond Paterson--Stockmeyer: Conclusions

 The algorithm was specifically evaluated within the context of generative AI flows, where the matrix exponential constitutes a primary computational requirement for modeling invertible transformations.
 By leveraging refined error bounds for nonnormal matrices and streamlined operational logic, the proposed method provides a more efficient alternative to previous dynamic schemes.
 Numerical evaluations conducted on both a diverse testbed of matrices and practical generative models demonstrate that, relative to the original implementation, the proposed Taylor-based approach yields training speedups between $3.91$ and $9.74$ while reducing inference latency by approximately 50\% in large-batch scenarios.

-These results demonstrate that modern polynomial evaluation strategies allow for higher-order approximations at a lower computational cost, measured in terms of matrix multiplications ($M$), than traditional rational or Paterson--Stockmeyer-based methods.
-Consequently, the proposed implementation offers a portable, library-independent solution for high-throughput applications and large-scale simulation environments.
+These results demonstrate that modern polynomial evaluation strategies allow for higher-order approximations at a lower computational cost, measured in terms of matrix multiplications ($M$), than traditional Paterson--Stockmeyer-based methods.
+Consequently, the proposed implementation offers a portable, library-independent solution for high-throughput applications.